godotengine/godot-docs/tutorials/io/saving_games.rst

 JSON vs binary serialization
 ----------------------------

-For simple game state, JSON may be the best choice, because it is easy to understand, and generates human-readable files that are easy to debug.
+For simple game state, JSON may work and it generates human-readable files that are easy to debug.

 But JSON has many limitations.
-If you need to store more complex game state or a lot of game state, :ref:`binary serialization<doc_binary_serialization_api>` may be a better approach.
+If you need to store more complex game state or a lot of it, :ref:`binary serialization<doc_binary_serialization_api>` may be a better approach.

 JSON limitations